mjouhet/ilaodocs/search_configuration.rst

 ---------------------

 The Search Autocomplete module allows us to include an autocomplete feature in our search bar.
-This module allows us to define, either a static list of results (for example, divorce => getting a divorce) or a view.
+This module allows us to define, either a static list of results  or a view.

 We use a search autocomplete view.

 Configuration
 ===============

 Basic Settings
 ---------------

 Minimum word length:  3 characters (words with less than 3 characters are ignored) Logs searches (should disable this)
 Translitateration enabled (allows searching of accented and unaccented characters as the same character)